Reason4Rec: Deliberative User Preference Alignment of Large Language Models for Recommendation

 To evaluate the impact of multi-step reasoning in Reason4Rec, we first conduct an ablation study to analyze the necessity of the component in each step (\ie Summarizer, Reasoner and Predictor) and then assess the performance changes by replacing the multi-step reasoning mechanism with two alternative single-step reasoning strategies.

-\header{Necessity of Each Step} An ablation study on Reason4Rec is conducted by removing each step to assess its contribution.
-Specifically, we make the following changes in each experiment: 1) w/o Step 1 (\ie Summarizer): Directly using user historical reviews to replace the aspect-preference summaries as input for Step 2 and Step 3; 2) w/o Step 2 (\ie Reasoner): Remove the Reason Placeholder section from the Step 3 Prompt and instruct the LLMs to directly predict the rating based solely on the aspect-preference summaries and historical ratings; 3) w/o Step 3 (\ie Predictor): Combine Step 2 and Step 3 into a single step, asking the LLMs to simultaneously generate the match analysis and predicted ratings based on the aspect-preference summaries and the user's historical ratings.
+\header{Necessity of Each Expert} An ablation study on Reason4Rec is conducted by removing each expert to assess its contribution.
+Specifically, we make the following changes in each experiment: 1) \textbf{w/o Step 1} (\ie Summarizer): Directly using user historical reviews to replace the aspect-preference summaries as input for Reasoner and Predictor; 2) \textbf{w/o Step 2} (\ie Reasoner): Remove the Reason Placeholder section from the Predictor Prompt and instruct the LLMs to directly predict the rating based solely on the aspect-preference summaries and historical ratings; 3) \textbf{w/o Step 3} (\ie Predictor): Combine Reasoner and Predictor into a single model, asking the LLMs to simultaneously generate the match analysis and predicted ratings given the aspect-preference summaries and the user's historical ratings.